“We learn from History that we do not learn from History.”

 Girls in LC1 and LC2 cover British History from the pre-Norman period to the Industrial Revolution with fascinating excursions into the European Reformation and the French Revolution.
 In LC3 the focus is on the making of the modern world with a look at the Russian Revolution, WW1, America in the 1920s and the Second World War. iGCSE, A-Level and IB Programmes are detailed below.

-All year groups are taught by dedicated subject specialists and take up is very high, with over 200 girls taking GCSE and around 100 taking IB or one of the two A Level courses.
+All year groups are taught by dedicated subject specialists and take up is very high, with over 200 girls taking GCSE and around 100 taking IB or A Level courses.

 The department offers extensive co-curricular activities for girls to enrich their studies.
-These include the History and Politics societies, as well as a trips to destinations such as Berlin, Paris and Versailles.
+These include the History and Politics societies, as well as a trips to destinations such as Berlin, Washington D.C. and the the Battlefields of World War I.

 Girls study a range of topics, from British history to the Second World War.